GamingDerp/SleeplessCityBot/COMMANDS.md

-tdadd | Adds a task to a user's "todo list" | `tdadd <task>` tddel | Removes a task from a user's "todo list" | `tddel <task number>` tdlist | List's a mentioned user's "todo list" | `tdlist @user`
+tdadd | Adds a task to a user's "todo list" | `tdadd <task>` tddel | Removes a task from a user's "todo list" | `tddel <task number>` tdlist | List's a mentioned user's "todo list" | `tdlist @user` esteal | Grabs and sends the file link from a custom emoji | `esteal :emoji:`

 ## 🔰 Staff
 Command | Description | Usage